Reasons Why Excel Is Not Recognizing Duplicates

-“Head”, “ Head ”, and “Head “ are the same?
-Excel says, no. Excel considers the extra trailing or leading spaces and will count these three words as three unique cell contents.
-So make sure while typing that there is no extra trailing or leading spaces in your values.
+“Head”, “ Head ”, and “Head “ are the same but Excel considers the extra trailing or leading spaces and will count these three words as three unique cell contents.

-If you type 672 in Text format and again type it as Number format in another cell then Excel will accept it as a unique value.
-So always keep your data in the same format before removing duplicates.
+If you enter 672 in Text format and enter it as Number format in another cell, Excel recognizes it as a unique value.

 Solution: